funwithkami/funwithkami/README.md

 - 👀 I’m interested in Anything Javascript.
 - 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on Webflow projects
-- 📫 How to reach me Kamranimtiaz1@yahoo.com
+- 📫 How to reach me kamran@flyingminds.co

 <!---
 funwithkami/funwithkami is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.